yh2o/OS/README.md

     Threads: each process runs one thread continuously to produce or consume.
     Circular Buffer: indices wrap using "(index+1) % N" to cycle between slot 0 and 1.

-What's happening in 'producer.c':
+What's happening in `producer.c`:
-    Producer is responsible for generating integer items and placing them into a shared memory buffer that can hold two items at a time.
+    Producer.c is responsible for generating integer items and placing them into a shared memory buffer that can hold two items at a time.
 Right when the program starts, it first creates or opens a shared memory object, sets its size with ftruncate, and maps it onto the process's address spaces with mmap.
 This shared region contains a structure that defines a circular buffer of size two.
-The producer opens 3 named semaphores to ensure mutual exclusion when accessing the shared buffer.
-Inside the main, the producer waits for an empty slot, then locks the critical section.
+The producer opens three named semaphores to ensure mutual exclusion when accessing the shared buffer.
+Inside main, the producer waits for an empty slot, then locks the critical section.
 It writes a new item into the buffer, advances the index using modulo arithmetic, prints the result, and then releases the lock and signals the consumer.
 When the user presses Ctrl + C, a signal handler sets a flag to stop the loop, and the cleanup function automatically unmaps the shared memory and closes all semaphores.

-What's happening in consumer.c:
+What's happening in `consumer.c`:
-    Consumer blocks when the buffer is empty, enters the critical section to read 1 item, updates out, unlocks, and signals a new empty slot.
+    Consumer.c blocks when the buffer is empty, enters the critical section to read one item, updates out, unlocks, and signals a new empty slot.
 Shared memory and named semaphores mean the producer and consumer (separate processes) coordinate safely.
 Signal/cleanup make it exit gracefully and leave no leaked handles.

 Project Structure:
 os/